 - Connecting your downspouts

-- Directing the flow of water out toward your street or local sewer system
+- Directing water flow toward the street or local sewer system

-- Backfilling the trenches until the pipes are no longer visible
+- Backfilling the trenches until the pipes are concealed

 - Release the underground drain

-- Insert a plumber’s auger, or a snake, into your downspouts
+- Insert a plumber’s auger or a snake into your downspout

-- Twist clockwise until you come in contact with the blockage
+- Twist clockwise until you encounter the blockage

-- Clean out your gutters with a garden hose to ensure water flows smoothly through the pipes
+- Clean your gutters with a garden hose to ensure smooth water flow

 Working With a Basement or Foundation Repair Specialist